aweirth/Kickstarter-Analysis-Project/README.md

 # Kickstarter Analysis Project

-This repository contains my final project for my graduate data visualization class at Willamette University.
-The goal of this project was to create a better tool for avid golf fans to access and understand important tournament data through an interactive data dashboard synthesizing PGA Tour Tournament statistics.
-This project was completed using an R Shiny App which can be viewed at this [link](https://aweirth.shinyapps.io/shiny_masters/).
+This repository contains the final project done for my graduate data analytics course at Willamette University.
+The objective of the project was to complete an analysis on supplied Kickstarter crowdfunding data, answering macro-level questions, telling a clear story, and uncovering trends in the data which could be could be acted upon.
+In 72 hours, I was able to clean, wrangle, explore, and provide actionable reccomendations for stakeholders in the data.

 ## Table of Contents